dhes/cds-hooks/README.md

 ![Knowledge Levels](/images/KnowledgeLevels.png)

 ColonoscopyPolyp translates Level 1 (narrative) procedure reports and pathology reports to a Level 3 (Structured) FHIR data model.
-The
+The CQL my CQL-Testing-Framework clone translates a Level 2 (Semi-Structured) clinical practice guideline into a Level 3 (Structured) artifact.
+This Level 3 CQL/json artifact correctly runs the Level 3 FHIR data model and passes its test.
+The CDS-hook in this library has yet to be written.
+This process of writing a hook addresses what needs to happen if a specific locality wished to adopt this style of recording and processing colonoscopy polyp data in this structured fashion.